universal-mcp/markitdown/src/universal_mcp_markitdown/README.md

-# Markitdown MCP Server
+# MarkitdownApp MCP Server

-An MCP Server for the Markitdown API.
+An MCP Server for the MarkitdownApp API.

 ## 🛠️ Tool List

-This is automatically generated from OpenAPI schema for the Markitdown API.
+This is automatically generated from OpenAPI schema for the MarkitdownApp API.

 | Tool | Description |